 Internet Explorer Message Viewers

-Some Windows email programs use Internet Explorer components for displaying images and HTML (styled) messages.
+Some legacy Windows email programs use Internet Explorer components for displaying images and HTML (styled) messages.
 These programs are subject to the same vulnerabilities that Internet Explorer has.

 Internet Explorer isn't the default browser on many Windows systems, especially with the arrival of Edge in Windows 10.
 However, by embedding an Internet Explorer zero-day and delivering it through Word, an attacker can hit targets who don't have IE set by default.